psrc/luv/QC/README.md

 make rreport-faz
 ```

 The scripts uses the run from QC\_RUN1.
 In addition, comparison runs can be given in an entry of input.txt called RREPORT\_RUNS which should be given as a comma-separated character string.
+(Do not include the same value as QC\_RUN1 into RREPORT\_RUNS as QC\_RUN1 is automatically included.)
 The entry RREPORT\_ANNUAL should be either TRUE or FALSE and it determines, if intermediate years are shown in the plots.
 Note that usually we create 5-year indicators only.
 In order to get annual indicators if  RREPORT\_ANNUAL is set to TRUE (and if they haven't been created yet), run

 ```
 make ind-an